 The Art of Strategic Framing

-- Frame as: “To safeguard launch quality, we extended testing by two weeks—minimizing risk to customer experience.”
+Instead of saying, “The timeline slipped by two weeks,” frame it as, “To safeguard launch quality, we extended testing by two weeks—minimizing risk to customer experience.”

-- Frame as: “Engagement dropped 8%, signaling the need for an earlier investment in campaign personalization.”
+Instead of, “Engagement is down,” frame it as, “Engagement dropped 8%, signaling the need for an earlier investment in campaign personalization.”

 Building Your Storytelling Structure